 In 1995, a biological evaluation/assessment was completed for the KFRA's Eastside allotments in which the grazing on this allotment was determined by the BLM to be a "no-effect" impact to the two endangered sucker species in the Klamath Basin.
-The RHSA is scheduled for completion for this allotment in FY2010.
+The RHSA was completed for this allotment in FY2006.